Orbital-Knewbie/Knewbie/docs/DeveloperGuide.md

 ## 2. Design <a name="design"></a>
 [Flask](https://flask.palletsprojects.com/) is a micro web framework written in [Python](https://www.python.org/).
 This Web App makes use of the framework for its overall design.
 The rationale behind choosing Flask may be found in the [Development Practices document](/docs/DevPractices.md).
+The explanation of Diagrams used in this Guide can be found in the [Documentation section below](#doc).
 ### 2.1 Architecture <a name="arch"></a>
 ![Architecture Design](diagrams/Architecture.png)
 Fig #.
 Overall Architecture